adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 20/1/21

+* If your experiment is too complicated to explain as table caption in one sentence, then think hard if you really can't do with a simpler experiment.
+Simple is tougher.
+Simple is better.

 ## 19/1/21

 * I carried out an experiment on synthetic datasets using GMMs.
 I learnt a fair bit during this exercise about a lot of fundamentals!